alt-romes/alt-romes.github.io/posts/2026-01-30-from-side-project-to-kickstarter-a-walkthrough.md

 ---

-title: "How I launched my Side Project as a Solo Dev"
+title: "Kanjideck: The full walkthrough from zero to launch"
 # title: "From Side Project to Kickstarter: A Walkthrough"

 tags: kanjideck
 description: "The full account of how I created a physical studying resource
-            for Japanese, started a business in the U.S., and launched a Kickstarter.
-In excruciating detail."
+        for Japanese, started a business in the U.S. from Portugal, and launched a Kickstarter in under 2 years (in a lot of detail!)."

 toc: true